jbcodeforce/kafka-studies/docs/index.md

 ```

 ## Using Kafdrop

-For Kafdrop configuration see the kafka properties and `startKafDrop.sh` in scripts folder.
+For Kafdrop configuration see the `kafka.properties` file and `startKafDrop.sh` in the scripts folder.

 To get the user password: